 - Psychology students

 You can learn more about registration policies applicable to all UW Tacoma students.
-If you need help determining which classes to take, getting registered or are having trouble enrolling in a class, contact your advisor in Academic Advising Center.
+If you need help determining which classes to take, getting registered or are having trouble enrolling in a class, contact your advisor.

 We offer students the opportunity to work one-to-one with faculty in an area of shared scholarship or earn credit gaining real world experience in the work world through independent study and internships options.